The Role of Texture in Creating Cozy Interiors

 1. What is the role of texture in interior design?
 Texture adds depth, interest, and dimension to a space.
 It influences a room's visual and tactile experience, creating a more engaging and comfortable environment.

 2. How can I incorporate texture into my home?
-You can incorporate texture by using various materials and finishes in your furniture, decor, wall treatments, and flooring.
-Layering different textures, balancing rough and smooth surfaces, and using textured accessories can enhance the coziness of your home.
+You can include texture by using various materials and finishes in your furniture, decor, wall treatments, and flooring.
+Layering different textures, balancing rough and smooth surfaces, and using textured accessories can enhance the cosiness of your home.

 4. How do I balance different textures in a room?
 Pair rough surfaces like exposed brick or natural wood with smooth finishes like polished marble or glass to balance different textures.
 Combining various textures creates visual interest and prevents the space from feeling too monotonous or overwhelming.